JamesIves/perforce-commit-discord-bot/README.md

-# Discord Perforce Commit Log
+# Perforce Commit Logger Discord Bot
 This is a small Discord bot that pushes commits made on a Perforce version control server to a Discord channel.
 I initially created this for Red Moon Workshop as there's no webhooks for the free version of Perforce, and they wanted a way to track their developers progress without running a terminal command.

 ## Requirements